chemsallioua/SynchroPMU/README.md

 ## __Running the exaample__

-After installing the python package, you can run the example found in the __/python/examples__ directory by running the following command from the __/python/examples__ directory:
+After installing the python package, you can take a loot and run the example found in the __/python/examples__ directory by running the following command from the __/python/examples__ directory:

-    python3 example.py
+    python ./python/examples/example_usage.py